kripper/OpenHands/README.md

   <hr>
 </div>

-Welcome to OpenHands (formerly OpenDevin), a platform for software development agents powered by AI.
+Welcome to Kevin a fork of OpenHands (formerly OpenDevin), a platform for software development agents powered by AI.

-OpenHands agents can do anything a human developer can: modify code, run commands, browse the web, call APIs, and yes—even copy code snippets from StackOverflow.
+Kevin can do anything a human developer can: modify code, run commands, browse the web, call APIs, and yes—even copy code snippets from StackOverflow.

 Learn more at [docs.all-hands.dev](https://docs.all-hands.dev), or jump to the [Quick Start](#-quick-start).